 Ms. Sperow served as an adjunct Professor of Law at USD teaching Legal writing, research and oral advocacy for the academic year 2004 to 2005.
 She returned as Director of the lawyers of skills program from 2006 to 2007 and as adjunct Professor of Law teacher of Advanced Legal Writing and Analysis from 2007 to 2017, Fundamentals of Bar Writing in 2011, and Legal Analysis of Criminal Procedure in 2009.
 In October 2016, Ms. Sperow joined Powers Grewal as of Counsel to advise on and evaluate civil claims.
 In December 2016, Ms. Sperow also joined Bar MD as a Professor to tutor bar examinees.
 Ms. Sperow has also privately tutored bar examiners and coached attorneys on writings skills.

-Ms. Sperow retired from USD in August 2017 and decided to turn her part-time service as an arbitrator since 1989 into a full time passion.
-Ms. Sperow is currently an arbitrator for the American Arbitration Association (AAA)'s commercial, employment, and consumer panels, the National Arbitration & Mediation Association (NAM), the National Futures Association (NFA), ROSE IPR Arbitration (intellectual property arbitrations), the World Intellectual Property Organization (WIPO), FINRA, and the Better Business Bureau (BBB).
+Ms. Sperow retired from USD in August 2017 and decided to turn her part-time service as a neutral since 1989 into a full time passion.
+Ms. Sperow is currently an arbitrator and/or mediator for the American Arbitration Association (AAA)'s commercial, large complex case, employment, technology, healthcare, pro se, intellectual property, expedited, workplace investigation, and consumer panels, the International Institute for Conflict Prevention & Resolution (CPR)'s commercial, employment, labor, banking, financial services, pro bono, mediation, flat fee mediation, and mass claims panels, the National Arbitration & Mediation Association (NAM)'s general and employment panels, the National Arbitration FORUM's commercial and employment panels, the National Futures Association (NFA), ROSE IPR Arbitration (intellectual property arbitrations), the World Intellectual Property Organization (WIPO), FINRA's consumer, securities, contract, employment, injunction, expungement, and discrimination panels, and the Better Business Bureau (BBB)'s commercial and autoline panels.
 In 2018, Ms. Sperow was appointed as a Judge Pro Tem for the San Diego County Court and serves as an arbitrator and mediator on the San Diego Superior Court Civil Mediation Panel.
+In 2020, Janice was confirmed to a three-year term as a Hearing Officer for the Port of San Diego.